John Sergeant (journalist): After Strictly

 Sergeant has appeared on television programmes such as Have I Got News for You.
-He is currently a reporter for The One Show.
-When the hosts Adrian Chiles and Christine Bleakley were on holiday Sergeant hosted the show alongside Myleene Klass for a week starting on 24 August 2009.
+He was also a reporter for The One Show; when the hosts Adrian Chiles and Christine Bleakley were on holiday, Sergeant hosted the show alongside Myleene Klass for a week starting on 24 August 2009.
 Sergeant has been a guest in Countdown's Dictionary Corner with Susie Dent.
-In February 2009 he appeared on QI (series F, episode 10).
-In 2014 he became the narrator for the UK version of the interesting facts game programme, Duck Quacks Don't Echo, first series only.
+In February 2009, he appeared on QI (series F, episode 10).
+In 2014, he became the narrator for the UK version of the interesting facts game programme, Duck Quacks Don't Echo, first series only.

-He has since subsequently been engaged by Mentorn TV to produce a number of documentaries that include a three-part series entitled John Sergeant's Tourist Trail in which he asked the question "why do tourists come to Britain?"
+Sergeant has since subsequently been engaged by Mentorn TV to produce a number of documentaries that include a three-part series entitled John Sergeant's Tourist Trail in which he asked the question "why do tourists come to Britain?"
 In 2013 Sergeant presented Tracks of Empire, a two-part documentary produced by Mentorn for the BBC, on the history and legacy of the Indian railway system, in which he followed the path of the early railway engineers of British India and also discussed the use of the railways in the extensive growth of India now.
 He was also the host of Argumental, a comedy debating game on Dave.
 In 2011 he was the narrator for the ITV television series Grimefighters.

 Sergeant presented Britain's First Photo Album about the pioneering photography of Francis Frith.
 It aired 12–23 March 2012 on BBC Two.
 Frith travelled through Britain in Victorian times capturing life in photographic form; many of his pictures were subsequently sold as picture postcards.

 In 2015, Sergeant began presenting the factual ITV series Barging Round Britain with John Sergeant (also shown under the alternative title Britain's Best Canals with John Sergeant).
 The programme returned for a second series in April 2016.

+In 2023, Sergeant appeared in the Channel 5 series The Big Steam Adventure alongside Peter Davison and steam buff Paul "Piglet" Middleton.